Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 To do the enhancement of the IP addresses we will use a dataset called DB11 from [IP2LOCATION](https://www.ip2location.com/database/ip2location).
 There is a free version of this database available [here](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone), which is the one we will use in this quickstart.
 If you do not have an account with them already you will need to create one.
 Download the dataset as a CSV file so it is ready to import  into the provider account.

-The first thing you need to do is create a new database which will serve as the lookup database for the application
+The first thing you need to do is create a new database which will serve as the lookup database for the application, following that, it is necessary to create a table, a file format, and a stage.
+That way we can upload our files to the **stage**, using the **file format** and after that loading that staged data into the **table**.

 > aside positive
 >